 Total organic carbon concentration appeared to be more driven by processed/aged OOA concentrations than by primary emissions.
 During the period with the highest organic concentrations (15-17 September), most of the non-HOA carbon measured was modern carbon.
-At other times during the campaign, HOA concentrations alone could not adequately explain all of the measured fossil organic carbon and additional sources of fossil organic carbon (such as photochemical reactions forming aerosol from vehicular VOC emissions) would be needed.
-Overall, throughout the campaign the majority of SOA observed was most probably from modern origin.
+Also during this time period, the winds were slightly more southerly and SO4 and OOA concentrations increased, which could indicate a more regional contribution to the measured air mass during this time.
+After a period of heavy rain on 19 September, almost none of the non-HOA organic carbon was fossil; however, this also coincided with a period of increased BBOA, which may have contributed to modern-EC emissions and thus an underestimate of fossil-OC emissions (Fig. 7).
+At other times during the campaign, HOA concentrations alone could not adequately explain all of the measured fossil organic carbon and additional sources of fossil organic carbon (such as photochemical reactions forming aerosol from vehicular VOC emissions) that would be needed.
+Additionally, the origin of the NOA factor remains unclear; if fossil in origin, it could explain part of the non-HOA organic fossil carbon measured at the site, further reducing the OOA fossil-C (at times to almost 0).
+Overall, throughout the campaign the majority of OOA observed was most probably modern in origin.

-The large fraction of OOA within the overall mass spectra, especially the presence of the MO-OA factor increasing during times of high photochemical processing potential, suggested that photochemically aged aerosol were more important to the daily aerosol mass concentration than primary emissions at the measurement site.
-Additionally, the high levels of modern carbon SOA suggested that biogenic compounds had the greatest effect on the overall aerosol population in this location, even directly next to a large anthropogenic emission source (i.e., traffic).
-However, the interaction between anthropogenic oxidants and biogenic VOCs (or BVOCs) has been found to increase the formation of SOA (Chameides et al., 1988; Goldstein et al., 2009; Shilling et al., 2013).
-Isoprene oxidation reactions leading towards SOA have been shown to vary depending on the level of NOx (Chen et al., 2014; Kroll et al., 2005; Ng et al., 2007; Xu et al., 2014).
-Although BVOC concentrations and aromatic VOC concentrations were similar in magnitude throughout the campaign (few ppbv), and the isoprene/NOx ratio was low at the measurement site (less than 0.01), likely BVOC concentrations were greater and the aromatic VOC concentrations were lower in the wider Grenoble Valley.
-Aerosol transport and the influence of anthropogenic oxidants from vehicular emissions on overall aerosol formation and concentration could both have influenced the aerosol population measured during this campaign.
+The high levels of modern carbon OOA suggested that biogenic compounds had a large effect on the overall aerosol population in this location, even directly adjacent to a large anthropogenic emission source (i.e., traffic).
+Interaction between anthropogenic oxidants and biogenic VOCs (or BVOCs) has been found to increase the formation of SOA (Chameides et al., 1988; Goldstein et al., 2009; Shilling et al., 2013), isoprene oxidation reactions leading towards SOA have been shown to vary depending on the level of NO_x (Chen et al., 2014; Kroll et al., 2005; Ng et al., 2007; Xu et al., 2014), and likely BVOC concentrations were greater and the aromatic VOC concentrations were lower in the wider Grenoble Valley.